bizzaccelerator/public-employment-pulse/README.md

 - **Data transformation:** Data Build Tool (dbt).
 - **Containerizing:** Docker for developing, shipping, and running applications in containers.

-See here below the technologic architecture utilized:
+See here below a high level sketch of the data handling operations used:

 ![Data handling](assets/zoom_storage.jpge)
 Photo: Zoom of data handling operations inside GCP.